Hackerthonweb3/pon/README.md

 ## 🚀 **Statement**

 **We are eager to continue the project after the hackathon in order to actually launch it in the world.
-We wanted ETH Bogota as a new addition to our existing project and have received an endorsement from ETH Global that we are eligible for a sponsor award.**
+We wanted ETH Lisbon as a new addition to our existing project and have received an endorsement from ETH Lisbon that we are eligible for some awards.**

 ## 🎬 **Pitch & Live Demo (Video)**

-PoN are digital business cards to help people connect easier while attending web3 conferences and events.
+We are decentralized business card.
+We collect and aggregate all of your off-chain and on-chain profile to create your web3 identity to help people connect easier while attending web3 conferences and events.
 The end goal is to create a reputation ecosystem to replace web2 platforms like LinkedIn and Eventbright.

 <p align='center'>
     <a href='https://www.youtube.com/watch?v=cTG88Kcmj1A'>